Bachelor Project

 Alongside the design project a lecture series is run addressing related themes.

-SS 25 – Bachelor Project To do more with less
+SS 26 – Bachelor Project

 Downloads

-SS 2025
+SS 2026

-Doing more with less – Semester brief
+Stitching-in – Semester brief

 Introduction Theme